-This section contains valuable information for the FLAME platform and infrastructure and should indicate the expected feedback the FLAME consortium can expect from the use of its offering.
-This information is essential in view of the further improving the usability of the FLAME facility.
+This section contains valuable information for the FLAME platform and infrastructure and should indicate the expected feedback the FLAME consortium can expect from the use/replication of it.
+This information is essential in view of the further improving the FLAME facility.